luca-bellenghi/collective.atcaptchavalidation/README.rst

 Introduction
 ============

+Sometimes I had to create AT that may be instantiated by anonymous users.
 This product provides a dummy field that allow to request captcha validation (through collective.recaptcha) when a new object it's created.